MP Estate Planning UK

 Historic transfersRecords of any consolidation or value transfers between schemesCan change settlement count and IHT liability calculations

-Payment timingDates when death benefits were paid out of the schemeTwo‑year payment windows can affect exemption status
+Payment timingDates when death benefits were paid out of the schemeTwo-year payment windows can affect income tax exemption status

 Before you act, gather scheme start dates, transfer history and provider paperwork.
-For guidance on practical estate steps and protections, see our resource on secure your family’s future.
+For guidance on practical estate planning steps and protections, see our resource on securing your family’s future with inheritance tax planning.

 Ongoing tax and costs once money leaves the pension wrapper

-Once benefit payments move outside the pension wrapper, the ongoing costs and tax rules change in ways many families miss.
+Once death benefit payments move outside the pension wrapper and into a discretionary trust, the ongoing costs and tax rules change in ways many families miss.

 income tax on investments in trust